osaroo3/world-cup-quiz-ci-project2/README.md

 I wish to thank my mentor Martina Terlevic for all the support so far, and to Code Institute and its slack community, I say a big thanks.

-1. The tools to make this page come alive comes from Code Institutes Love maths and love running walkthrough project.
+1. The tools to make this page come alive comes from Code Institutes Love maths, love running walkthrough project and Aerobic yoga project 1.
 2. I acknowledge Code Institute's sample README and Tulkerfaulk for the readme file structure.
 3. The correct and incorrect scores counter code was gotten from love maths.